Bridges to Bluffs

 There is no warm down after the race.

-Swimmers should pick up their finisher award and morning drop bag here.
+Swimmers pick up their finisher award and morning drop bag at the river exit.

 Join us at the swim finish in Sequoyah Park to celebrate your swim.
 A post-race meal will be provided to registered swimmers, pilots, volunteers and any guest that pre-purchased a meal ticket.